Skip to content

 • Keep SSE on a single process by running one ASGI worker (or pinning SSE-enabled requests to one worker via session affinity).
 The simplest path and works for most apps.

-• Use a custom broker — implement subscribe / unsubscribe / publish against Redis pub/sub, NATS, Kafka, etc., and pass it as MCPServer(sse_broker=...).
-A first-party Redis adapter is on the Phase 7 list.
+• Roll your own — implement subscribe / unsubscribe / publish against NATS, Kafka, etc., and pass it as MCPServer(sse_broker=...).

 When sync is the right answer